Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 The following are the benefits of divorce mediation:

 Divorce mediation can be a fantastic way to create grounds for an amicable divorce.
 However, it is still vital to recognize when you are in a situation where mediation might not be the best route.
+Take these scenarios as an example to help you determine if other options would be more appropriate.

 When one party is often in control and the other is being controlled it can quickly turn toxic in mediation since your partner (if you are on the receiving end of the imbalance) is used to calling the shots.

-According to a piece done by ADR Times; “in simple terms, a power imbalance results when the parties don’t share the decision-making and other aspects of the relationship equally.”
+According to a piece done by ADR Times; “In simple terms, a power imbalance results when the parties don’t share the decision-making and other aspects of the relationship equally.”

+Divorce mediation is not for a situation if your case involves either physical or mental abuse.
 Negotiations in these kinds of circumstances very rarely ever go well because of the fear and intimidation that grow from the trauma of abuse.

-The receiver of abuse might be coerced into compromising since in most situations – even the presence of their abuser can send them into fight or flight (whether they know it or not).
+Rather there can be safety concerns when putting a victim spouse and abuser together in one room.
+Thus, the receiver of abuse might be coerced into compromising since in most situations – even the presence of their abuser can send them into fight or flight (whether they know it or not) mood.

-For example, if your mediator does not reply to your emails, questions on time and/or unnecessarily favors your soon to be ex-spouse, mediating a divorce can be a red flag and in the words of expert mediation lawyer (James L Arrasmith) you can do these things:
+A biased attorney-mediator can be a serious trouble to the entire divorce mediation process.
+For example, if your mediator does not reply to your emails, questions on time and/or unnecessarily favors your soon to be ex-spouse, mediating a divorce can be a red flag and in the words of expert mediation lawyer (James L Arrasmith) you can handle such scenarios this way:

 If you find that mediator behavior is not changing (even after talking to them), withdraw from mediation and proceed to the court since mediation is a voluntary process to reach a fair resolution.

-Divorce is already tough but navigating it with a narcissist spouse could make it more chaotic and difficult.
-Don’t you remember the old saying that ‘the only thing harder than living with a narcissist is separating from them?’
-Sitting with a narcissist spouse face to face in a mediation session is very challenging.
-Your narcissist spouse can use deceitful tricks to manipulate you.
+Divorce is already tough but navigating it with a malignant spouse is a bit more tough.
+Do you remember the old saying that ‘the only thing harder than living with a narcissist is separating from them?’

 Open and complete financial disclosure in mediation is a key to fairness, which if compromised by one or both spouses could affect the integrity of the entire mediation process.
 In case of intentional, inadvertent or financial deceit, other parties could petition the court to reopen the case.